imhilla/facebook-clone/README.md

 - Sign in [Heroku](https://www.heroku.com/).
 - Open your terminal.
 - Run `heroku login`.
-Run `sudo snap install --classic heroku`.
-If you get any error [check](https://devcenter.heroku.com/articles/heroku-cli).
+If you get any error, run `sudo snap install --classic heroku` and [check](https://devcenter.heroku.com/articles/heroku-cli).
 - Create an app by running `heroku create name-of-app`.
 You may use any name for name of your Heroku app.
-You need to change 'name-of-app' with name you chose in the next steps.
 - If you are using sqlite3 for database, update 'database.yml' file by [following steps](https://devcenter.heroku.com/articles/sqlite3).
 - If you are using master branch,run `git push heroku master`.
 If you are using another branch, run `git push heroku +HEAD:master`.
 - Open your app from your [dashboard of heroku](https://dashboard.heroku.com/).
 - Open console by using 'Run console' button in Heroku.
-- Run `rake db:migrate`
+- Run `rake db:migrate` from this console.
+- Push 'Open app' button to access your app.

 ## Authors